Facility Risk Assessment for an Active Shooter/Hostile Event Response (ASHER) Program

 - Other relevant information as deemed pertinent

 To further assist your response readiness, you can conduct a security vulnerability assessment.
 This assessment helps to identify potential threats to your program.
-You can learn more about a security vulnerability assessment by accessing Markel’s risk management website.
-You can also gain access to a 9-minute training video available through Markel’s new safety video platform, Training Network NOW.
+You can learn more about a security vulnerability assessment by accessing Markel’s Loss Control website.
+Additionally, you can also gain access to a 9-minute training video through Markel’s safety video platform, Training Network NOW.
+A helpful resource from the Department of Homeland Security is also available: Active Shooter – How to Respond.

 Ref: NFPA 3000 (PS) – Standard for an Active Shooter/ Hostile Event Response (ASHER) Program 2018.
 National Fire Protection Association.
 Quincy, Massachusetts.2018